TurkishBulgarian Border Inspection – Day 2

 A number of cattle trucks, which were also controlled by us, had, in general, too high temperatures, dirty bedding and too many animals.
 We likewise needed to request drivers to give food and drink to their cattle.
 In the afternoon, we were at a exchange point in Kapikule, where many livestock come to be unloaded.
 This unloading was not to relieve the animals, but to check for import regulation embreachments, such as female sheep being found among male sheep or when ” slaughter” bulls are found to be under the minimum weight of 400kg.

 Here we saw sheep being unloaded, females being taken away and male sheep, generally around 350 sheep, being reloaded.
 During this brief stop, these animals were not offered water to drink nor a chance to rest.
 Within 15 minutes, livestock was herded back into their trucks to continue their journey.
 One lamb could no longer stand on her feet, but was due to be reloaded.
 We managed to prevent this.
 This lamb was set aside to die.
 No medical care was provided.
+All we could do is give it a few drops of water as it lay dying.

 Here, likewise, many trucks filled with thirsty animals waited in the burning sun.
 Late in the evening at our final inspection round, we found, in the area between the two borders, young bulls for slaughter from Keus & Mollink transport company.
 As the cattle lay sleeping, we didn’t fully inspect their truck at this time.